opencog/sensory/README.md

 the external world (with Atoms and Values), and how it should go about doing things.
 The agent needs to perceive the environment in some way that results in an AtomSpace representation that is easy for agent subsystems to work with.
-This perception must include the agents awareness of the different kinds of actions it might be able to perform upon interacting with the external world.
-That is, before one can attempt to model the external world, one must be able to model ones own ability to perform action.
+This perception must include the agent's awareness of the different kinds of actions it might be able to perform upon interacting with the external world.
+That is, before one can attempt to model the external world, one must be able to model one's own ability to perform action.
 This is where the boundary between the agent and the external world lies: the boundary of the controllable.